Walkersville in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce • Science & Medicine.
 A significant historical year for this entry is 1872.

 Location.
 39° 28.531′ N, 77° 22.03′ W. Marker is in Walkersville, Maryland, in Frederick County.
-Marker is on Fountain Rock Court east of Fountain Rock Road.
+It is on Fountain Rock Court east of Fountain Rock Road.
 Touch for map.
 Marker is at or near this postal address: 8511 Fountain Rock Court, Walkersville MD 21793, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chemistry in the Kiln (a few steps from this marker); Atop the Kilns (a few steps from this marker); Inside the Kiln (within shouting distance of this marker); Crusher Shed (within shouting distance of this marker); Working the Kilns (within shouting distance of this marker); Welcome to Fountain Rock Lime Kilns (within shouting distance of this marker); The Quarry (within shouting distance of this marker); Watercress Farming (about 600 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: Chemistry in the Kiln (a few steps from this marker); Atop the Kilns (a few steps from this marker); Inside the Kiln (within shouting distance of this marker); Crusher Shed (within shouting distance of this marker); Working the Kilns (within shouting distance of this marker); Welcome to Fountain Rock Lime Kilns (within shouting distance of this marker); The Quarry (within shouting distance of this marker); Watercress Farming (about 600 feet away, measured in a direct line).
 Touch for a list and map of all markers in Walkersville.

 Credits.
-This page was last revised on December 28, 2019.
+This page was last revised on January 26, 2026.
 It was originally submitted on February 9, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 104 times since then and 20 times this year.
+This page has been viewed 274 times since then and 15 times this year.
 Photos: 1, 2. submitted on February 9, 2019, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.